Turaev-Viro invariants and cabling operations: Preliminaries

 \begin{enumerate}[1)] \item For a closed oriented surface $\Sigma$, $RT_r(\Sigma)$ is a finite dimensional vector space over $\mathbb{C}$ with the natural Hermitian form.
 For a disjoint union $\Sigma \sqcup \Sigma'$, we have $RT_r(\Sigma \sqcup \Sigma') = RT_r(\Sigma) \otimes RT_r(\Sigma')$. \item For an oriented closed 3-manifold $M$, $RT_r(M) \in \mathbb{C}$ is a topological invariant. \item For an oriented compact 3-manifold $M$ with boundary $\partial M$, $RT_r(M)\in RT_r(\partial M)$ is a vector. \item For a cobordism $(M,\Sigma_1, \Sigma_2)$, $RT_r(M): RT_r(\Sigma_1) \rightarrow RT_r(\Sigma_2)$ is a linear map. \end{enumerate}

-In \cite{BHMVKauffman}, the authors also give explicit bases for some surfaces.
-We will focus on $RT_r(T^2)$, which can be considered as a quotient of the Kauffman skein module of the genus $1$ handlebody $D^2 \times S^1$.
+In \cite{BHMVKauffman}, the authors also give explicit bases for any surface.
+However, we will focus on $RT_r(T^2)$, which can be considered as a quotient of the Kauffman skein module of the genus $1$ handlebody $D^2 \times S^1$.

 We begin by coloring the core $\{0\}\times S^1$ by the $(i-1)$-th Jones-Wenzl idempotent.
 This gives a family of elements $e_i$ of the Kauffman skein module of the solid torus.
 However, there are only finitely many Jones-Wenzl idempotents for a given odd $r = 2m+1$ and $2r$-th root of unity $A$, namely $e_1,\dots,e_{2m-1}$ \cite{BHMVKauffman}.
 We can consider these $e_i$'s as elements of the quotient $RT_r(T^2)$, giving us a basis.